rebordao/amigo/README.md

 1. Test if the files can be executed by running them directly (`./survey.py` and `./digest.py`).
 You may need to change its permissions by
   > `sudo chmod 755 survey.py digest.py`
-1. Now add two cronjobs, one for the survey and another for the digest.
+1. Deploy the code in a serverless setup either in Google Cloud or AWS with two cronjobs, one for the survey and another for the digest.

-  > crontab -e

-  and add to the end of the `crontab` the following lines:

   > `0 16 * * 1-5 /path to survey.py`
   > `0 9 30 * 2-6 /path to digest.py`